masonscape/website/content/pages/privacy.md

 Some data is processed by the server when necessary for certain features to be able to function.

 This includes:
-- Message data (including username, message content, and timestamp) from the [chat page](https://masonscape.com/chat)
+- Message data (including username, color, message content, and timestamp) from the [chat page](https://masonscape.com/chat)

 ---